BioPsyk/dst-data-cleaner/README.md

 manipulated and related datasets are merged together to form new datasets.

-By keeping the files produced in both stages, researchers can either use the opinionated datasets that are easier to work with, or they are doing their own custom cleaning, they can use the unchanged datasets.
+By keeping the files produced in both stages, researchers can either use the opinionated datasets that are easier to work with, or if they are doing their own custom cleaning, they can use the unchanged datasets.

 ## Project overview 👀